DiegoBalaguer/S0106-Generics/README.md

 To run this project, you need:

 - Java Development Kit (JDK) 21 or higher
-- An IDE like IntelliJ IDEA, Eclipse, or VS Code with Java and Maven/Gradle support
+- Eclipse or IntelliJ IDEA
 - Git

 ---